Sunday, September 11, 2011

 • Expectation in mediation in also an obstruction in the meditation.

-• Craving for happiness brings misery.
-Don't even care for happiness.
-If you don't 'crave for happiness', you are happy.
-If you don't care for happiness you are free and liberated and when you don't even care for liberation you are in love (param vairagya).
+• If you don't care for happiness, you are liberated and when you don't even care for liberation, you attain love (param-vairagya).

 • Remembering of that fact that 'one day you are going to die' helps in dropping craving that comes to our mind.
 So if mind is bombarded with cravings, just remember this fact of death.

-• Once you know the nature of your self, there is total pleasure.
-All fears disappear.
+• Once you know the nature of your self, there is total pleasure; all fears disappear.

 No comments: